freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     git add .
     ```

-    Only the files that were moved to the staging area will added when you make a commit.
+    Only the files that were moved to the staging area will be added when you make a commit.

     ```shell
     git status